-Up to 1989 a state monopology existed in the visual arts that had to do, among other things, with the exercise of censorship.
+Up to 1989 a state monopoly existed in the visual arts that had to do, among other things, with the exercising of censorship.
 After 1990 the original cultural infrastructure in the visual arts was dismantled and gradually new infrastructure emerged in the form of new sales galleries, museums, agencies, and exhibition halls.

 Public resources have been a long-term source of support for projects in the visual arts, which is provided in the form of scholarships/grants.
-Nevertheless, like in the performing arts and music, there is still no programme of state support for contemporary art and architecture in galleries and exhibition halls, which would among other things help to establish an acquisitions policy and financially support the purchase of works of art (see the Concept of Support for the Arts 2015-2020).
+Nevertheless, there is still no programme of state support for contemporary art and architecture in galleries and exhibition halls, which would among other things help to establish an acquisitions policy and financially support the purchase of works of art (see the Concept of Support for the Arts 2015-2020).

 The MC administers two galleries devoted to the visual arts: the National Gallery in Prague and the Moravian Gallery in Brno.
 One part of another contributory organisation, the Czech Philharmonic, is Rudolfinum Gallery, an exhibition space that is also funded by the MC.